 Sublingual Immunotherapy – the procedure

-Grazax oral tablet desensitization immunotherapy is now available for adults in the UK as a treatment for grass pollen induced hayfever and allergic rhino-conjunctivitis.
+Grazax oral tablet and Staloral drops desensitization immunotherapy is now available for adults in the UK as a treatment for grass pollen induced hayfever and allergic rhino-conjunctivitis.
 This oral treatment is called Sublingual Immunotherapy or SLIT.
 Each tablet contains an extract of Timothy Grass (Phleum Pratense) 75000SQ-T. The procedure is very safe and far less likely than injection immunotherapy to cause any adverse reaction (SLIT side-effects include headache and oral itching).
 The first dose must be administered under the supervision of a medical doctor (with 20-30 minutes observation), and all subsequent doses can safely be taken at home.
 The treatment involves taking one tablet daily and allowing it to dissolve under the tongue over one minute before swallowing.
 Treatment should commence 2 months before the grass pollen season and continued throughout the grass pollen season for maximal benefit.
 The treatment is stopped in the autumn/winter and then recommence 2 months prior to each subsequent grass pollen season.
-The only drawback is cost – each tablets cost over £2 or £67 per month for 4-5 months!
+The only drawback is cost – each tablets cost over £3 or £100 per month for 5-6 months!

 More about the allergen extracts.